Money is something generally accepted as a medium of exchange for goods and services.

 How much money is in the US?

-According to the Board of Governors of the Federal Reserve System, there is 1.91 trillion worth of Federal Reserve notes in circulation in the U.S. (as of June 10, 2020).
+According to the Board of Governors of the Federal Reserve System, there is 2.32 trillion worth of Federal Reserve notes in circulation in the U.S as of March 2023.
+This is about 410 billion dollars more than there were in June 2020.

 Where is money printed in the United States?